mixmaxhq/boddle/README.md

 ## notable differences

 - No support for `View`, `Router`, `History`.
-- Does not use jQuery or underscore.
+- Does not use jQuery, and replaces underscore with lodash.
 - Does not support `Model#mixin` or `Collection#mixin`.
 - Does not provide a global event bus (e.g. `Backbone.trigger` on global `Backbone`).
 - Exports setter functions for previously-rewriteable exports: